-6 The speaker capitalized "City" on his presentation slide.
+&lt;sup>6 The speaker capitalized "City" on his presentation slide.
 The Report Team considers this to mean Miami-Dade County and municipalities.

 The final panelist to speak was former Mayor of Miami and current Chair of Miami-Dade Expressway (MDX) Maurice Ferré.
-Ferré addressed several misconceptions about MDX: MDX is an agency of the state [not a state agency or department]; it does not create urban sprawl [and trying to "This is the reality of Miami-Dade and based on this reality MDX must concentrate its efforts in these areas where population and business growth are highest."

-find ways to mitigate it]; it does not receive state or federal funding [funded almost entirely by toll revenue]; it is not an urban planning and zoning agency.
+Ferré addressed several misconceptions about MDX: MDX is an agency of the state [not a state agency or department]; it does not create urban sprawl [and trying to find ways to mitigate it]; it does not receive state or federal funding [funded almost entirely by toll revenue]; it is not an urban planning and zoning agency.
 Ferré elaborated on MDX's finances for this coming year and their projected expenditures [\$120.9 million].
 They are broken down as follows: 60% is allotted for project funding; 22% goes into operations; 7% into maintenance; 8% for administration; 3% towards contingency plans.
 MDX's projected revenues [\$137.1 million] are divided as: 94.4% from tolls and fees; 5.6% from investment income.
 Ferré revealed that public transportation ridership rates in Miami-Dade are currently at 3%, and are subsidized by the state at a rate of 75%, which is higher than the national average rate of 50%.